Blinatumomab (By injection)

 - Some medicines can affect how blinatumomab works.
 Tell your doctor if are using cyclosporine or warfarin.
 Tell your doctor if you are also using other cancer medicines or had a radiation treatment to the brain.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.
 You should not receive a live vaccine for at least 2 weeks before the start of treatment, during treatment, and until recovery following the last cycle of this medicine.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use effective birth control during treatment and for at least 48 hours after your treatment ends.
+Use an effective form of birth control during treatment with this medicine and for at least 48 hours after your last dose.

 - Tell your doctor if you have liver disease, any type of infection, or a history of seizures.